 Bay State College's COVID-19 Preparedness

-A Spring Semester that is both safe and productive.
+A Fall Trimester that is both safe and productive.

 - All classes will be taught in a hybrid format: in-person & online.